quikdev/go/README.md

 Go does not provide a way to do this.
 To remove an installed app, you need to know whether it is stored in the `GOBIN` or `GOPATH` root, which can vary depending on how Go is setup on a computer.

-Developers often use a command, but forget where it comes from, especially when it is not defined on the system or user `PATH`.
-In other words, developers know the name of the app, but not where it is stored.
+It's easy to forget where a utility is installed, especially when it is not defined on the system or user `PATH`.
+Developers often know the name of the app, but forget where it is stored.

 QuikGo simplifies this.
 Run `qgo uninstall [app_name]` to uninstall a specific application.
 If you do not know the specific name, run `qgo uninstall` to be prompted with a list of all available applications.
 For example: